intuition-dev/INTUITION/_doc/docs/masterDetail.md

 ### Pre-reqs

-You should have reviewed Pug 1 and 2, Cloud 2.0 1 and 2, Mockups and FE FW (Front end frameworks) project.
+You should have reviewed Pug 1 and 2, Cloud 2.0 1 and 2 and FE FW (Front end frameworks) project.
 You should also know basics like 'inspect/copy selector' and 'network/disable cache' in the Chrome browser.

 Also use resources link on the left, Chat/Form/Support and check out [DataTables](http://datatables.net)